Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification

 \textbf{Abstract:} I partially identify the marginal treatment effect (MTE) when the treatment is misclassified.
-I explore three restrictions, allowing for dependence between the instrument and the misclassification decision.
+I explore two restrictions, allowing for dependence between the instrument and the misclassification decision.
 If the signs of the derivatives of the propensity scores are equal, I identify the MTE sign.
 If those derivatives are similar, I bound the MTE.
-By functionally restricting the propensity scores, I sharply bound the MTE.
 To illustrate, I analyze the impact of alternative sentences (fines and community service v. no punishment) on recidivism in Brazil, where Appeals processes generate misclassification.
-The misclassification bias may be as large as 10\% of the largest possible MTE, and the bounds contain the MTE.
+The estimated misclassification bias may be as large as 10\% of the largest possible MTE, and the bounds contain the correctly estimated MTE.

 \textbf{Keywords:} Misclassification, Instrumental Variable, Partial Identification, Alternative Sentences, Recidivism. \textbf{JEL Codes:} C31, C36, K42.